PatrickAlex2019/PhotoEditor/README.md

 4.The community folk version only optimizes the interface of the application through disassembly technology.

-This version is only for learning and communication, and commercial use is prohibited.
-If you like it, it is recommended to buy genuine software first，then use this optimized version.
+5.If you like it, it is recommended to buy genuine software first，then use this optimized version.

 **➢ Modify Features**